Runaway Horses (album)

 Runaway Horses is the third solo studio album by American singer Belinda Carlisle, released on October 3, 1989, by MCA Records.
 The album features songs written by Rick Nowels, Ellen Shipley, Charlotte Caffey and a song co-written by Carlisle herself.
 The album contains an array of guest artists, including George Harrison and Bryan Adams.

 The album peaked at number 37 on the US Billboard 200, a considerable fall in sales from Carlisle's 1987 album, Heaven on Earth, but reached number four in the United Kingdom, where it was certified Platinum.

-Reception and chart performance
+Reception

-In positive review of November 11, 1989, Rob Garner of RPM called this record "a very well packaged group effort."
-He resumed: "Any one of these chorus-with-a-hook tracks could find play."
+In a positive review, Rob Garner of RPM called Runaway Horses "a very well packaged group effort" and said that "any one of these chorus-with-a-hook tracks could find play."
+Stephanie Brainerd of Cashbox, however, observed "nothing really ground-breaking here" and found it "difficult to hear any of the artistic growth or newfound maturity about which her biography boasts", continuing, "The album isn't bad; it is your basic radio-ready pop, and Carlisle will probably have more than one hit single from it.
+The song topics are pretty much all the same boy–girl relationship stuff, which is tolerable in small doses but nine songs about it?"